 Wycliffe Stutchbury creates intricate wood shingle wall panels and free-standing screens.
 Each piece of wood is laid by hand to create expressive rhythms across the surface of the work.
 The artist writes: ‘My compositions made from fallen and forgotten timber are studies in the narrative beauty of wood.
 They are made to reveal timbers’ response to its environment over time, its unfashioned beauty, durability, and vulnerability.
 The origin of the material I use is central to my work.
-Whether it be discarded floorboards from a Victorian terraced house, a garden fence, a branch of Sycamore found in a scrub area that fringes the fields of the Sussex Downs, or a 40 year old Oak gate post, the sense of place is very important.”
+Whether it be discarded floorboards from a Victorian terraced house, a garden fence, a branch of Sycamore found in a scrub area that fringes the fields of the Sussex Downs, or a 40 year old Oak gate post, the sense of place is very important.’

-Wycliffe has exhibited extensively in the UK and in the US and has works in international collections.
-In 1990, he was awarded a gold medal from the Worshipful Company of Furniture Makers and more recently in 2009, he received the “Best Contribution to Show Award” from the Crafts Council for his work featured in “Origin 2009” at the Somerset House London and a gold medal from the Worshipful Company of Furniture Makers.
+The artist has exhibited extensively in the UK and in the US and has works in international collections.
+He has received several notable awards, including from the Crafts Council UK for his work featured in “Origin 2009” at the Somerset House London and a gold medal from the Worshipful Company of Furniture Makers.
 In 2018, Stutchbury was shortlisted for the Loewe Craft Prize.

 Works by Aneta Regel, Eleanor Lakelin, Ernst Gamperl, Gareth Neal, Helen Carnac and David Gates, Jim Partridge, Joseph Walsh, Liam Flynn, Marc Ricourt, Michael Peterson, Nic Webb, Peter Marigold, Wycliffe Stutchbury.